2026 Guide

 What Is a 1099?
 How to Read One

 1099 means the family of IRS forms that report income you were paid outside of regular wages.
-Here is a plain-English guide to what it is and how to read every field.
+Here is a plain-English guide to the document and its commonly used fields.

 What is a 1099?